Pharmacy-in-the-Home (PIH) is basically a major form of patient engagement in an expanded care process.

 I have created a table (found at the foot of this page) that briefly encapsulates the main features of a PIH program, and this table will be repeated in future articles and continuously referred to.

 In the last edition of i2P the first article concentrated on introductory ideas focusing on points 2 and 7 from the reference table (logistics and infrastructure).
+You can check out ArdentX for the best logistic services.

 In this article we will focus on a new type of marketing and the infrastructure elements required (points 4 and 7 in the table).